-Everything is better with bacon.
-Someone said that once.
+Everything is better with bacon, so someone said once.
 And our research shows very little to dispute this assertion.

-In the United States and Canada, bacon is made from the pork belly.
-Elsewhere in the world, the side and back cuts of pork are used.
-The meat is cured in either a salt brine or in a salt pack.
+The United States and Canada make bacon from the pork belly.
+Other countries around the world use the side and back cuts of pork.
+The meat is cured in either a salt brine or a salt pack.
 It is then either dried, boiled, or smoked.

 Bacon is a very popular food in the USA.
-You can find many items also flavored or scented with bacon, including popcorn, soap, candles, air fresheners, and much more.
-While these uses are options, we suggest cooking with bacon.
+In 2020, over half of the U.S. population said they used a pound or more bacon that year.
+You can also find many items flavored or scented with bacon, including popcorn, soap, candles, air fresheners, and much more.
+While these uses fit right into the day, we suggest cooking with bacon.

 It’s not just for breakfast anymore, either.
 Bacon improves everything from beverages to dessert.
 Some cocktails such as the Bloody Mary and Caesar add bacon to the olives, pickles, and other assorted ingredients.
 Bacon improves the flavor of many appetizers, sandwiches, and soups.
 Incorporate bacon into salads as a topping or mix it into the dressing.
-When it comes to dessert, bacon pairs well with maple frosting or maple ice cream.
-Thanks to the salty, smoky flavor of bacon, it compliments sweet quite well.
+For dessert, bacon pairs well with maple frosting or maple ice cream.
+Thanks to bacon’s salty, smoky flavor, it compliments sweet quite well.
 The possibilities are endless.

 HOW TO OBSERVE #BaconDay